TheThinkingHome/Automations/blueprints/template/system_stability.md

 # System Stability

-A Home Assistant template blueprint that creates a binary sensor reading `on` once Home Assistant has fully settled after a restart, and `unknown` while the system is still coming up.
-Built on the `homeassistant: start` event with `delay_on` handling the timed transition to stable.
+A Home Assistant template blueprint that creates a binary sensor reading `on` once Home Assistant has fully settled after a restart, `off` during the settling window and across HA shutdowns.
+Built on the `homeassistant: shutdown` and `homeassistant: start` events with `delay_on` handling the timed transition to stable.

 After every HA restart there is a short window where things are settling.
 Integrations come online one by one, entities flicker between `unavailable` and their real states, MQTT-backed devices republish their states, presence sensors take a moment to find their occupants.
 Automations that fire on those state changes are firing on noise, not on real events.
 A motion-light automation that watches a presence sensor sees the sensor flip on (it just came up) and turns on the lights at 4 AM.
 A scene that reacts to `input_select.scene` changes sees the value bounce as helpers restore and triggers itself for no reason.
 A security automation watching for doors going from closed to open sees a contact sensor flicker as Zigbee re-establishes and treats it as an intrusion.